- Program Overview

 Prior Authorization Request (PAR) Process

-As stated in the SGD coverage policy, three trials of three separate SGDs must be done prior to requesting a device.
+As stated above, three trials of three separate SGDs must be done prior to requesting a device.
 These trials should also include at least two different manufacturers’ software.

 Repairs to an SGD or accessory do not require a communication assessment.
 If the frequency or cumulative cost of repairs is excessive (as determined by Health First Colorado's designated review entity), replacement will be considered.
 If the cumulative cost of repairs exceeds 60% of the cost of replacing the SGD and/or accessory (including labor), a quote for replacement must be included with the PAR.